Chenterito/waypoints_botwarfare_custommaps/README.md

 Navigate to the path of your plutonium folder, by default: "%localappdata%/plutonium/storage/iw5"

-Drag and drop the contents of the .zip file
+Drag and drop the script folder of the .zip file

 Server, perform a map change.